rsuchecki/NextflowCSIRO2023/index.md

 2. Add process definition for `BWA_INDEX`
 3. Add `BWA_INDEX` call to workflow

-Execute `nextflow run main.nf -profile singularity,zeus -resume --n 4`
+Execute `nextflow run main.nf -profile singularity,slurm -resume --n 4`

 **If** the above tasks caused you some un-recoverable issues you can rename or delete your `main.nf` and check-out a revision where the above steps have been captured,